So You Think You’re Human?

 Thinking of your microbiome as a 'society' may help us answer this.
 Just like the people of New York City, many different kinds of microbes occupy your body, each with its own habits and ‘culture’.
 Some are hard-working, honest citizens, who contribute actively to the good of the community, welcome other peaceful creeds and races, and pay their taxes.
 Those are your beneficial microbes, which collaborate with each other to create resilient, healthy communities that provide services to their human hosts in exchange for a comfortable, stable environment in which to live and reproduce.
 Those services include supporting a strong and well regulated immune system, providing and facilitating the absorption of nutrients, safeguarding your membranes (particularly in your gut) and deterring harmful invaders.
 While these good citizens welcome other beneficial microbes from different strains and species, they don’t tolerate bad neighbors, and deter them with not-so-subtle chemical messages of their malcontent.
 They band together to keep the bad elements out of the neighborhood, and lend law enforcement, your immune system, their full support.

 Once the neighborhood starts getting seedier, more malign elements start creeping in, and the good guys start moving out.
 ‘Bad microbes’ harass the good citizens with their own rude chemical messages.
 Fragmented groups of good guys are less able to mount enough chemical resistance to keep them out, and before you know it, the neighborhood is a dangerous place to be.
 Everyone’s got a weapon and they’re not afraid to use it.
-Corruption steals all the best resources before they can get to where they’re needed.
+These bullying microbes steal all the best resources before they can get to where they’re needed.
 Nobody maintains the infrastructure so the buildings start springing leaks and falling apart.
-Worst of all, brutal gangs start up, and welcome new members.
+Worst of all, brutal gangs start up and welcome new members, which they defend with impenetrable biofilms.
 Even when the authorities send in the military, armed with antibiotics, they hardly make a dent in the gangster state that is now entrenched.

 Bad microbes can wreak havoc anywhere in your body, but they are most notorious in your gut.
 They can wreck your gut lining, causing a ‘leaky gut’ which allows toxic elements to enter your bloodstream and cause inflammation and damage all over your body.
 They can become antibiotic resistant, like deadly Clostridium difficile, so that every attack with antibiotics only wipes out more of the good guys and strengthens the hand of the enemies.
 They can hobble your immune system, leaving you vulnerable to ever more attacks, and even cause it to turn on itself.
 Over time, the devastation they cause manifests as chronic disease, autoimmunity, obesity and depression.
-Even your cognitive function and emotional health can be compromised by a compromised microbiome.
-Science reveals daily new ways in which a deranged microbiome can harm you, but one thing is clear: bad microbes mean bad health.
+Even your cognitive function and emotional health can be compromised by a imbalanced microbiome.
+Every day new science reveals ways in which a deranged microbiome can harm you, but one thing is clear: bad microbes mean bad health.

 So what is your role in all of this (I am speaking to your human cells now)?
 Well, I see you as the government of your country of microbes.
 You are responsible for the safety of your citizens, maintaining the rule of law, and ensuring that their taxes are rewarded with meaningful goods and services.
-That means you should try hard not to wipe out innocent bystanders with hand sanitisers, preservatives, pesticides and chemical additives that indiscriminately annihilate microbes in and on your body.
+That means you should try hard not to wipe out innocent bystanders with excessive hand sanitisers, preservatives, pesticides and chemical additives that indiscriminately annihilate microbes in and on your body.
 As long as you are not performing surgery, you can keep the bad guys at bay with ordinary soap and water without taking out half the neighborhood.
 Evidence suggests that overuse of hand sanitisers may actually weaken your immunity, not strengthen it.
-If nothing else wants to eat your preservative-laced food for months at a time, maybe you shouldn’t either.
-Some food additives inhibit microbes indiscriminately, and they don't stop working once you've eaten them.
-High intake of processed foods has a devastating effect on your happy microbial communities.
+And if microbes don't want to eat your preservative-laced food, maybe you shouldn’t either.
+If you starve your good bacteria by depriving them of fresh plant fibre, they will weaken and wither.
+A high intake of processed foods can have a devastating effect on your happy microbial communities.

-When bad microbes do get into your gut and and start trashing the place, treat yourself with targeted interventions that support your immune system’s efforts to eliminate them first.
-Don’t carpet bomb your cities with antibiotics until you absolutely have to.
-If you do, your civilian casualties will often vastly outnumber the enemies you kill, and leave you sicker than before.
-With indiscriminate antibiotic use, you could even open yourself up to dangerous antibiotic-resistant infections like C. difficile.
+When bad microbes do get into your gut and and start trashing the place, get a functional health practitioner to help you with targeted interventions that support your immune system’s efforts to eliminate them before turning to antibiotics.
+Don’t carpet bomb your microbe cities until you absolutely have to.
+Indiscriminate antibiotic use can leave you sicker and more vulnerable than before, and can even make you vulnerable to dangerous antibiotic-resistant infections like C. difficile.

-Finally, repay your microbes for their taxes by feeding them the foods they like, and keep their environment clean and well maintained.
-That means ditching junk and processed foods, cutting down on sugar, drinking enough water, eating loads of vegetables, legumes and fruit and getting some exercise.
+Look after your microbial nation by ditching junk and processed foods, cutting down on sugar, drinking enough water, eating loads of vegetables, legumes and fruit and getting some exercise.
 Plant foods are high in fibre, which you can't digest but your gut microbes can.
 A plant-rich diet, and the fibre that comes with it, keep your microbial communities strong and resilient, and protect you from a host of diseases including obesity, heart disease, diabetes and gut conditions.

-It's time for human beings to stop seeing themselves as merely humans, separate from all the other organisms of the world, and recognize that we are in fact one great collaboration: a walking, talking society on legs.
+It's time for human beings to stop seeing themselves as merely humans, and recognize that we are in fact one great collaboration: a walking, talking society on legs.
 Perhaps if we could see that each of us is the emperor of our own microscopic society, responsible for the welfare of 100 trillion tiny lives that are devoted to our service, we might govern ourselves and our health a little more conscientiously.